acallejasp/fdsw-github/site/content/docs/5.3/components/modal.md

 ### Modal components

 Below is a _static_ modal example (meaning its `position` and `display` have been overridden).
 Included are the modal header, modal body (required for `padding`), and modal footer (optional).
-We ask that you include modal headers with dismiss actions whenever possible, or provide another explicit dismiss action.
+We ask that you include modal headers with dismiss actions whenever possible, or provide another experiencialicit dismiss action.

 <div class="bd-example bg-body-tertiary">
   <div class="modal position-static d-block" tabindex="-1">